-As for logistics, there used to be a car park on the north side of Northside Drive, but now it’s pedestrians only.
+As for logistics, there used to be a parking lot on the north side of Northside Drive, but now it’s pedestrians only.

-These days, there’s day use parking lot behind Yosemite Lodge with other car park locations by Curry Village as well as Yosemite Village (both further to the east).
+These days, there’s day use parking lot behind Yosemite Lodge with other parking locations by Curry Village as well as Yosemite Village (both further to the east).

 There’s also pullouts alongside Northside Drive and some of the intermediate roads since parking was not easy to find, especially in the Summer months and on the weekends.

 If parking near the falls isn’t successful, there’s generally some parking space at Curry Village (signpost V22 in the eastern end of the valley).

 Then, you can take the shuttle bus towards Yosemite Lodge.

 And if that’s not successful, then you’d have to resort to trying to find roadside parallel parking wherever you can.

 The Yosemite Road Guide says the wheelchair-friendly pedestrian path is by signpost V3 (or is it V4?).